PavelDrozh/java-filmorate/README.md

 # java-filmorate
-Template repository for Filmorate project.
+Template repository for Filmorate project
 ![This is an image](src/main/resources/images/FilmorateDBD.png)